haystackoss/haystack/README.md

 # The ADHD focused test runner
-Designed to help maintain focus on the current coding subtask, built for the easily distracted.
+nabaz hypertest is a cli tool designed to help you maintain focus on the current coding subtask, built specifically for the easily distracted.

 **A better way to run tests**
 Run tests in the background while coding, free sweet short-term memory by using a **live** auto-updating todo list.